Lauren Lane

 Are Baby Back Ribs Pork or Beef?

 Baby back ribs are pork, not beef.
+They're smaller, leaner, and more tender than other pork ribs like spare ribs.

 If you see something labeled "beef baby back ribs," it's likely a mislabel-true baby back ribs always come from pork.